awsdocs/aws-doc-sdk-examples/cpp/example_code/sns/hello_sns/README.md

 Many Integrated Development Environments (IDEs) support CMake.
 If your preferred IDE supports CMake, follow the IDE's instructions to open this CMake project.

-This project can also be built from a command line interface using the following commands.
+You can build this project from a command line interface using the following commands.

 ```sh
 mkdir build